Find Details of A Will – how to go about it.

 Step One: do NOT call us – we can’t help unless it is for a probate dispute!

 A swifter result can normally be obtained by using the online search facility to find details of a Will.
-The results are available online, once the search has been completed.
-They will NOT be emailed or posted to you, nor can you (at the time of writing) get a sealed copy other than by the PA1S postal route, which is slower.
+The results are available online, normally within 48 hours, once the search has been completed.
+You will need to log back in again to download the Copy Will and Grant (assuming you have asked for both.)
+They are NOT be emailed or posted to you, nor can you (at the time of writing) get a sealed copy other than by the PA1S postal route, which is slower.
+We understand if you downlaod and print the Grant, then post it to the Copies Department at Leeds with a reply paid envelope, they seal and return it free.

 Once probate has been granted, the details of a will are easy to find as they become public.
 But before that, or if probate is not required, things are much more difficult as there is no official record.
 But we are concerned here to find details of a Last Will which has been already been probated.
 To attempt to get information on a Last Will which may not have been probated yet, go here.